faroya/faroya2/content/authors/admin/_index.md

 He received both his BSc. and MSc degrees, in Communications and Network Security and Information Science respectively in 2010 and 2014 from the University of Information Science & Technology, Ohrid North Macedonia.
 He later obtained his Phd in Signal Processing from the Université du Littoral Côte d'Opale, Calais, France in September 2021.

-He is currently  affiliated with the [Université du Littoral Côte d'Opale (ULCO)](http://www.univ-littoral.fr "Opens external link in new window")  as an Assistant Professor ( Attaché Temporaire d'enseignement et de Recherche - ATER ).
+He is currently  affiliated with the University of the Littoral Cote d'Opale (ULCO)  as an Assistant Professor ( Attaché Temporaire d'enseignement et de Recherche - ATER ).

 <!--EndFragment-->